 Explaining COVID - 19 to young children

-We recognise that some children are confused and anxious about the current situation and that parents are having to answer sometimes difficult questions.
-By clicking on the link below you can access a child-friendly booklet to help you explain the current pandemic to your child.
+We recognise that some children were confused and anxious about Covid.
+By clicking on the link below you can access a child-friendly booklet to help you explain Covid to your child.

 Additional advice and resources may be found by clicking on the links below:

-For any of you who are struggling to get out or need help you can contact Voluntary Help Swindon at
+For any of you who are struggling to get out or need help you can contact Voluntary Action Swindon at

 In addition, Swindon Borough Council have a Live Well Hub and a compassionate Swindon group that have set up ‘Here for Swindon’, details below.